 Part of her independence and toughness meant that she could occasionally be resistant, fiercely so, to things that would help her.
 Very few people could tell her what to do.
 She could hold a grudge.
 For the last 6 months or so, she had been living in the Portland Care and Rehabilitation Centre, being cared for by the kind, gentle, patient elder care workers there.
-They were for the most part, women of color, unlike my grandmother.
-They were for the most part immigrants, like my grandmother.
+They were mostly women of color, unlike my grandmother.
+They were mostly immigrants, like my grandmother.

 Over the past 6 months, I have been spending an hour with her for 2 or 3 nights a week, and in turn being in the company of the women that cared for her and other elderly residents at the facility.
-The strength these workers exuded was awe-some to me.
+The strength and dignity these workers exuded was awe-some to me.
 Awesome in the old sense.
-I am in awe of them.
-I don’t have the strength to perform the labor they do.

 It doesn’t surprise me at all that Corey Long — who used a homemade flamethrower to defend an elderly comrade and himself from white supremacists in Charlottesville this past summer — is an elder care worker.